dracut-crypt-ssh/dracut-crypt-ssh/README.md

 call `cryptsetup luksOpen` on all luks-encrypted drives that don't have a keyfile, passing the passphrase that unlock got in stdin to luksOpen.

-What this means in practise is you can do:
+What this means in practice is you can do:
 ```console
 % ssh root@remote.server -p 2222 unlock < passwordFile
 ```